virgilpierce/Vertex_Counting/README.md

 # Vertex_Counting

-Codes for vertex counting.
+Codes for vertex counting of ribbon graphs particioned by genus.
 Main project is now in Rust; however a C++ version is also provided.